csharpvitamins/CSharpVitamins.Tabulation/readme.md

 # CSharpVitamins.Tabulation

-This library aims to provide helpers for creating tabular data with minimal fuss.
+This library provides helpers for creating tabular data with minimal fuss.

 Easily create *tab* or *comma* separated values (via `CsvDefinition`), or padded and aligned columns of plain text (with `PlainTextTable`).